mtarld/symfony/README.md

 # TODO

 ## Unmarshal
+- validate JSON
+- eager/lazy mode
+- JSON pointer
+- DTOs instead of hashmaps
+- improve perf of lazy mode
+- test that the Relation test case is working (marshal and unmarshal, functionally)
 - bench in CI

 ## Common
-- See why deserialization is slow
-- why not iterable?

-- ISSUE -> 'Relation' class is not discovered when marshalling/unmarshalling...
-- Test that the Relation test case is working (marshal and unmarshal, functionally)

 - validate reflection factory
 - maybe move hooks out from Marshaller? (no new anymore)

 - determine which services and classes are internal